Photo: Berdichevskaia Street, Zhitomir|

 The Wolhynien.de website has an excellent chart (in PDF format) showing the evolution of the Lutheran church in Volhynia.
 Transcripts from 1885-1920 have been found in the St. Petersburg city archives, but there are no plans to film them in the near future.
 Some records are, however, in the Zhitomir archive, and a list of these records is available.
 There is also a list of Zhitomir church members in 1933.

 Records up to 1895 for Roshischtsche, in the Lutzk area, are available on microfilm through the FamilySearch library in Salt Lake City.

 So far, no Baptist records have been found, but hope springs eternal.
 Information on Baptist pastors is available on this site and through Don Miller's In the Midst of Wolves.

 Records in North America

-The U.S. Social Security Death Index is available on several sites on the Internet (Rootsweb for example).
-Covers most adult deaths in the United States from 1962 to the present.
+The U.S. Social Security Death Index is available on several genealogy websites.
+It covers most adult deaths in the United States from 1962 to the present.